bktujwol/CT-Commerce/readme.txt

 Plugin utilises the best possible security option available with  WordPress against SQL injection and fraudulent activities.

-Plugin also has a widget to display products based on category and its subcategories.
+Plugin also has a widget to display products based on category and it's subcategories.

 Plugin also has an inventory management  feature which notifies you of zero inventory and automatically manages itself based on sales.